RexManglicmot/Lung-Cancer-Survival-Analysis/Lung-Cancer-Survival-Analysis.md

 This is interesting.
 We see that majority of the NAs are in columns are in meal.cal and wt.loss.
 The most important variables for the survival analysis chart are time and status which have no NAs.

 Much data analysis is usually done with complete datasets, so in our case, I will delete observations that contain NAs and work with a tidy dataset.
 Nonetheless, it would interesting to see if the survival analysis chart would significantly change regardless if the dataset is tidy.
 So, I will plot 2 survival analysis charts: one with the complete dataset (data) and the other with the tidy dataset (data2).

+So, let’s further clean the data and check our work.

 ``` r
 #delete all the rows with NAs